badjano/Favourites/README.md

 - **Tree View Interface**: Organize your favourite assets in a hierarchical tree structure
 - **Drag & Drop Support**: Easily drag objects from Hierarchy or Project panel into categories
 - **Category Management**: Add and remove categories with the [+] and [-] buttons
-- **Quick Access**: Double-click items to open them, right-click to ping in Project/Hierarchy
+- **Quick Access**: Double-click items to open them, right-click to locate in Project/Hierarchy
 - **Cross-Panel Integration**: Drag items from Favourites to other Unity panels (Inspector, etc.)
 - **User-Specific Storage**: Each user has their own favourites saved in the persistent data path
 - **Persistent Data**: Favourites are automatically saved and persist between Unity sessions